Installing with OAuth

 3. Exchanging a temporary authorization code for an access token.

-Include both your app's Client ID found in the App Management page, and a comma-separated list of scopes: scope=incoming-webhook,commands.
+Include both your app's client ID, which is found in the App Management page, and a comma-separated list of scopes, such as: scope=incoming-webhook,commands.
+The full redirect URL will look something like this:

 https://slack.com/oauth/v2/authorize?scope=incoming-webhook,commands&client_id=3336676.569200954261

-When you ask for scopes, you also need to tell Slack where to send your temporary authorization code afterward.
+When requesting scopes, you also need to tell Slack where to send your temporary authorization code afterward.
 Include a redirect_uri parameter in the URL above.
 The redirect_uri is where Slack will send the user back to, along with the temporary authorization code, once the user okays your app.
 The redirect_uri must use HTTPS.
+Alternatively, you can configure a Redirect URL in the App Management page under OAuth & Permissions.
+A Redirect URL must also use HTTPS.

-You can even do both: use the redirect_uri parameter in your oauth/v2/authorize redirect, and configure a Redirect URL in the App Management page!
-If you do choose both, your redirect_uri must match, or be a subdirectory, of a Redirect URL configured in your App Management page.
+If there are multiple Redirect URL values configured, but no redirect_uri parameter is sent, the OAuth flow will use the first Redirect URL listed on the App Management page.
+You can use the redirect_uri parameter in your oauth/v2/authorize redirect as mentioned above and configure a Redirect URL in the App Management page.
+Your redirect_uri must match or be a subdirectory of a Redirect URL configured under App Management.
 A Redirect URL can not contain an anchor (#).

 REDIRECT_URL: https://example.com/path